Prayer for the Season

 Paul was an immensely important figure in the Early Church.
 There are seven authentic letters attributed to St Paul (Romans, 1-2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philemon).
 Three further letters of a more conservative nature have been attributed to him, although modern scripture scholarship believes there is a probability that Paul did not write them himself (Ephesians, Colossians, 2 Thessalonians) and finally there are two reactionary letters most certainly not written by Paul (1-2 Timothy, Titus).
 The second half of the Acts of the Apostles is an account of his missionary work.
 From these writings we get a vivid sense of his faith in Christ, his understanding of the Christian message and his commitment to the person of Jesus as he journeys throughout the Mediterranean world, preaching and founding the first Christian communities.
 The following sites provide an introduction to the life and times and message of Paul.

 Who was Paul? is a very accessible introduction to the apostle Paul in question and answer form on the From Jesus to Christ site which is suitable for teachers and senior students.
-You might also be interested to look at one of the oldest European depictions of Paul and a chronology which provides a bird’s eye view of his life.
+You might also be interested to look at one of the oldest European depictions of Paul.

 Journeys and Maps